Bit-Nation/BITNATION-Registry/doc/bn-nation-1.md

 To do so, we established a basic standard all DBVN need to apply, it is described in the following document.

 # Basic interfaces

 A DBVN is: a code of law, a constitution, a decision pool, a group of citizens and a set of services, as well as some metadata.

+All DBVNs must implement the `onCollapse` function, which is called by the registry when the creator of the nation decides to unregister it.
+By default, it withdraw all funds to the `backup` address and self destroy.

 ## Code of law